For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 No matter where you go across the region, the look is overwhelmingly similar.
 Rolling hillsides sprawling away from the Great Dividing Range with busy towns providing lively communities to live in.

-Many of the towns in the industry have ties to both livestock and the coal mining industries.
-However, it has grown into a much more diverse region which has become a hub for wineries as well as a burgeoning tourism industry.
+Many of the towns in the industry have ties to livestock, wine and the coal mining industries.
+However, it has grown into a much more diverse region which has become a burgeoning tourism industry.

-You will find that many of the larger towns such as Muswellbrook and Singleton are excellent hubs as they straddle the early stretches of the New England Highway.
-Furthermore, other major roads such as the Golden Highway provide access to other major rural communities further along the state.
+You’ll find that many of the larger towns. such as Muswellbrook and Singleton, are excellent hubs as they straddle the early stretches of the New England Highway.
+Other major roads such as the Golden Highway provide access to other major communities like Maitland.

-This comes alongside excellent railway connections with multiple stations straddling the Main North Line which connects Sydney to Brisbane.
+These roads are alongside excellent railway connections with multiple stations straddling the Main North Line which connects Sydney to Brisbane.
 All this comes with the average house in many towns falling under $600,000.
-So where are some of the best places to buy in the Upper Hunter region?
+So where are some of the best places to invest in the Upper Hunter region?

 Upper Hunter Property Market Trends